-Following the 2008 independent release of her first album “Never Just A Dream”, Emma-Lee garnered a ton of attention, including glowing reviews from the Toronto Star and the Globe and Mail - the latter naming it their “disc of the week”.
-Her 2012 follow-up, the aforementioned “Backseat Heroine” was released through eOne Music Canada, and first single “Not Coming By” yielded significant traction at CBC Radio 2, with the video for second single “Figure It Out” added into heavy rotation on MuchMusic.
+Toronto-born singer & songwriter Emma-Lee splashed onto the Canadian music scene with her debut album “Never Just A Dream” in 2008.
+Released independently, the album garnered glowing reviews from the Toronto Star and the Globe and Mail as well as landing her management and a recording contract.
+Her 2012 follow-up, “Backseat Heroine” was released through eOne Music Canada, and the first single “Not Coming By” yielded significant traction at CBC Radio 2, with the video for the second single “Figure It Out” added into heavy rotation on MuchMusic.
 The album was also named “Best Adult Contemporary Album” at the 12th annual Independent Music Awards.

 "Toronto's best female vocalist!"

 - NOW Magazine Readers Poll (2013 & 2014)

 "A top shelf songwriter.
 She's destined for big things."

 - The Toronto Star (**** 4/4)